Southampton-RSG-Training/dirac-code-scaling/_episodes/00-introduction-to-job-scheduling.md

 use all of the cores or memory on a node, Slurm will either restrain their job to the requested resources or kill the job outright.
 Other jobs on the node will be unaffected.
-This means that one user cannot mess up the experience of others, the only jobs affected by a mistake in scheduling will be their own.
+This means that one user cannot mess up the experience of others, so the only jobs affected by a mistake in scheduling will be their own.

 ## Cancelling a Job